-Grantees are instructed to follow their own written policies for equipment purchases.
-If they do not have a written policy, they should follow the procedures in the Grant Award packet that is distributed to all grantees each year.
+Subrecipients are instructed to follow their own written policies for equipment purchases.
+If they do not have a written policy, they should follow the procedures in the Grant Award Packet that is distributed to all subrecipients.

 All equipment purchases should be for the purposes or activities of the grant only.
 The title for equipment purchased under the grant is vested with the implementing agency.
-The procedure for disposal of equipment is outlined in the Grant Award Packet.

-According to the Grant Award Packet which is distributed to each grantee, the grantee is required to keep a Property Control Record Form for equipment purchased with grant funds.
+According to the Grant Management Handbook, the subrecipient is required to keep a Property Control Record Form for equipment purchased with grant funds.

-- 1. Verify that the grantee is in fact properly keeping the Property Control Record Form. - 2.
-Verify if the equipment still exist and is being used as stated in the full application. - 3.
-Verify as to whether or not the equipment has been disposed of and if the grantee has requested and properly followed disposition instructions from the awarding agency.
+- Verify that the subrecipient is in fact properly keeping the Property Control Record Form. - Verify if the equipment still exists and is being utilized as stated in the full application. - Verify as to whether the equipment has been disposed of or not and if the subrecipient has requested and properly followed the disposition instructions from the awarding agency.